 Newton is a larger medium-sized city located in the state of Massachusetts.
-With a population of 85,945 people and 18 constituent neighborhoods, Newton is the 11th largest community in Massachusetts.
-Much of the housing stock in Newton was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 87,453 people and 19 constituent neighborhoods, Newton is the 12th largest community in Massachusetts.
+Newton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Newton home prices are not only among the most expensive in Massachusetts, but Newton real estate also consistently ranks among the most expensive in America.

 Also of interest is that Newton has more people living here who work in computers and math than 95% of the places in the US.

 And if you like science, one thing you'll find is that Newton has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Of important note, Newton is also a city of artists.
 Newton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Newton’s character.

 Telecommuters are a relatively large percentage of the workforce: 20.67% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Newton is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Newton enrolled in college, Newton has a number of services, amenities and opportunities geared towards the needs and activities of students.